haneesh-1856/Crime-Predictive-Model-for-Hotspot-Mapping/README.md

       Act 302 – Murder,
       Act 363 – Kidnapping.

 Output is the class of crime that is likely to have occurred.
 Tried multiple classification algorithms, such as KNN (K-Nearest Neighbors), Decision Trees, and Random Forests.
 Such clusters can be visually represented using a geo-spatial plot of the crime overlayed on the map of the police jurisdiction.
 The densely populated group of crimes is used to visually locate the ‘hot-spots’ of crime.
-We also perform multiple classification tasks – first try to predict which of 6 classes of crimes are likely to have occurred with the help of Geo-spatial techniques and later try to differentiate between violent and non-violent crimes.
+Also performed multiple classification tasks – first try to predict which of 6 classes of crimes are likely to have occurred with the help of Geo-spatial techniques and later try to differentiate between violent and non-violent crimes.

 Module Description :